zendframework/zf2-documentation/docs/languages/en/modules/zend.console.controllers.rst

 Console-aware action controllers
 ===================================

-Zend Framework 2 has built-in :doc:`MVC integration with console<zend.console.introduction>`.
-After the user runs our application in console window, the request will be routed.
-By matching command line arguments against :doc:`console routes we have defined in our application <zend.console.routes>`, MVC will invoke a controller and an action.
+Zend Framework 2 has built-in :doc:`MVC integration with the console<zend.console.introduction>`.
+When the user runs an application in a console window, the request will be routed.
+By matching command line arguments against :doc:`console routes we have defined in our application <zend.console.routes>`, the MVC will invoke a controller and an action.

 In this chapter we will learn how ZF2 Controllers can interact with and return output to console window.